 Here’s an even more comprehensive brewery list by BlogTO.

 I get it, we’re not all beer lovers.
-Here are some other places that are offering delivery or pick-up of alcoholic beverages.
+Here are some other local small businesses that are offering delivery or pick-up of alcoholic beverages.
 Keep in mind that a lot of restaurants are also selling booze now too since the government lifted restrictions during the pandemic.